All projects

 Webhook-based order confirmation rather than redirect-based

-Quiet luxury brand positioning as a product constraint
+Quiet luxury positioning as a product constraint, not just a design direction

 Challenges